lethain/staff-eng/src/markdown/stories/aaron-suggs.md

 The deep-focus blocks are marked off on my calendar.
 My company observes "No Meeting Thursday" which helps a lot.
 I use these blocks for work that's 'important but not urgent' from [Eisenhower's productivity matrix](https://www.eisenhower.me/eisenhower-matrix/).
 That's usually writing specs and documentation, or researching and prototyping new tools and patterns.

 My schedule is unusual in that I stop work around 4pm most days, then work later in the evenings, ~8-10pm.
 This gives me several high-quality hours with my family each day.
 I have difficulty concentrating in the afternoon, and can more easily concentrate at night.
 And I enjoy getting something done right before bedtime.
 So this schedule has improved both my work/life balance and productivity.
 I changed my schedule because of childcare needs during the coronavirus pandemic; but I think I'll keep it long-term.
-I encourage everyone to reflect on what habits and schedules are helpful for your work.
+I encourage everyone to reflect on what habits and schedules are helpful for their work.
 An open discussion with your manager and some flexibility can go a long way.

 The unplanned work is mostly answering Slack messages, advising on urgent issues, or sometimes responding to a production incident.
 I try to approach this work with a helpful attitude, and also with an eye towards cross-training and writing discoverable documentation to minimize future unplanned work.